The-Blockchain-Company/quibitous/testing/silica/README.md

-# Thor
+# Silica

-Thor is a testing wallet implementation.
+Silica is a testing wallet implementation.
 It is mostly meant for testers and dev-ops to easily interact with Quibitous blockchain.
 It allows operations:

 * importing cryptographic materials for the wallets and basic wallet management.
 * sending transactions and varius fragments
 * preserving wallet state
-* providing minimal authorization over wallet secret key
+* providing minimal ausilicaization over wallet secret key

 ## Api

-Main responsibility of thor is to provide testing api for wallet and fragment sender capabilities.
+Main responsibility of silica is to provide testing api for wallet and fragment sender capabilities.
 For example:

 ```
-    use thor::{BlockDateGenerator, FragmentSender, FragmentSenderSetup, StakePool, Wallet};
+    use silica::{BlockDateGenerator, FragmentSender, FragmentSenderSetup, StakePool, Wallet};

     /// creating account type address
-    let mut alice = thor::Wallet::default();
+    let mut alice = silica::Wallet::default();
-    let mut bob = thor::Wallet::default();
+    let mut bob = silica::Wallet::default();

     ...

     /// Sending fragments to a node

-    let transaction_sender = thor::FragmentSender::new(
+    let transaction_sender = silica::FragmentSender::new(
         node.genesis_block_hash(),
         node.fees(),
         //expiry block date